fiskaltrust/rollout-doc/middleware/README.md

 ### Initialization of the fiskaltrust.Middleware instance via an initial-operation receipt

 Next, we send an "initial-operation receipt".
-As a POSDealer, you will have a corresponding button available in the POSSystem.
+As a PosDealer, you will have a corresponding button available in the POS-System.
 In our example we again use the Postman collection described above.
 The initial-operation receipt ensures that the fiskaltrust.Middleware is initialized, registers the Queue as a client in the TSE and if the TSE is not yet initialized, the TSE is also put into operation.